 “It is vital for a GC to position and exhibit the team’s work in terms of value or ROI.
 That usually comes down to numbers, charts, and graphs.
 You have to learn to speak their language.”

-—Sterling Miller & Senior Counsel, Hilgers Graben PLLC
+~Sterling Miller & Senior Counsel, Hilgers Graben PLLC

-There’s a wealth of information hidden in every business data.
+There’s a wealth of information hidden in every piece of business data.
 That’s why it’s considered “the new oil.”
 Always dedicate time to dive into your contract management analytics.
 You will discover crucial insights like the average TAT for contracts, most profitable contracts, bottlenecks, and more.

 By making data-driven decisions, you’ll continuously optimize your contract management experience, improving productivity and generating better results.